ceridwenreed/Football-Match-Outcome-Prediction/README.md

 ## Milestone 1: EDA and Cleaning

+Data was collected from 14 different leagues in Europe and UK for game seasons between 1990-2021, giving over 100k fictures that were complied into a single json file containing a range of stats (e.g. ELO, Yellow cards, Stadium capcity etc.)

 Exploratory data analysis is a critical precursor to applying a model.
 It is important to identify the features in the dataset that will be necessary for predicting the outcome of a football match.

 First, visualise the data to determine the significance towards predicting match results and outcome.